 - 1. Whether a preponderance of evidence substantiates each alleged violation; and, - 2.
-Which, if any, substantiated violations or combination thereof compromised the fairness of the election to the extent the challenged candidate should be disqualified by a two-thirds majority.
+Which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority

-The Committee will first vote by simple majority to determine if the evidence substantiated each alleged violation.
-If the violation is substantiated, the committee will vote which, if any, substantiated violations or combination thereof compromised the fairness of the election to the extent the challenged candidate should be disqualified by a two-thirds majority.
+The Committee will first vote by simple majority to determine if the evidence substantiates each alleged violation.
+If the violation is substantiated, the committee will vote which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority.

-7. Preliminary Report
+7. Written Report

-- 1) For each rule violation, the Director of Elections or a member of the Elections Committee as delegated by the Director will create a written report summarizing the challenge(s), the decision made, and how the decision was reached. - 2) The preliminary report is kept confidential and only released to the challenged candidate and the challenger(s). - 3) A copy is kept in the Office of the Assemblies, 109 Day Hall. - 4) For each challenge, the committee will report to the challenger(s) and the challenged candidate all evidence received, any violations substantiated, and any decisions to disqualify the challenged candidate.
+- 1. For each rule violation, the Director of Elections or a member of the Elections Committee as delegated by the Director will create a written report summarizing the challenge(s), the decision made, and how the decision was reached - 2.
+The report is kept confidential and only released to the challenged candidate and the challenger(s) - 3.
+A copy is kept in the Office of the Assemblies, 109 Day Hall - 4.
+For each challenge, the committee will report to the challenger(s) and the challenged candidate all evidence received/found, any violations substantiated, and any decisions to disqualify the challenged candidate